 Interacting and Exchanging Ideas with Peers and Informing and Participating in Training

-Each August since 2006, the State 9-1-1 Program has sponsored and planned Oregon’s Geographic Information Systems (GIS) Mapping and Master Street Address Guide (MSAG) Coordinator Conference.
+Since 2006, the State 9-1-1 Program has sponsored and planned Oregon’s Geographic Information Systems (GIS) Mapping and Master Street Address Guide (MSAG) Coordinator Conference.

 Thanks to generous and repeated support from industry partners, the conference is provided at no-cost to GIS data providers/maintainers, MSAG coordinators, 9-1-1 mapping professionals and telecommunicators, state/local government leaders, private sector vendors and telecommunication partners.